radhika-mukul-patel/VideoGameAnalysis_ETL_GoogleCloud/README.md

 # VideoGameAnalysis_ETL_GoogleCloud

 ## Objective: Market analysis
 #### A new company wants to enter the global video game market by launching their first video game.
+Questions to consider:
+- Is it even viable to enter the market?
+- What genre and platform must the new video game be compatible with?
+- Which region should the new video game launch in?

-They must analyze the following:
+#### They must analyze the following:
 - Competitive Landscape: Which publishers, platforms, genres have the biggest market share?
 - Profitability: What games, genres, regions are the most lucrative?
+- Gaps in the market: Is there a gap in the market that can be captured through creation of a Niche market?

-## Building the Data Pipeline
+## Data Pipeline: Batch ETL Pipeline in Google Cloud

 This is the visual representation of the ETL batch data pipeline used in this project
 ![image](https://github.com/user-attachments/assets/9aabacaf-3dce-42a7-b5b3-583103dec76b)